Garden Calendar

 Deciduous trees and shrubs (plants that lose their leaves in winter) are best pruned the middle to end of January.

-THE AVERAGE DATE OF THE LAST KILLING FROST IS ABOUT MARCH 15.
+THE AVERAGE DATE OF THE LAST KILLING FROST IS ABOUT FEBRUARY 15.

 Have Frost Cloth handy and be prepared to cover frost sensitive plants on evenings when we have frost warnings.
-Our Frost Cloth is white or green and light weight, and can be left on a plant for many days.
+Our Frost Cloth is white and light weight, and can be left on a plant for many days.

 Harvest grapefruit this month.
 Begin testing for flavor at the beginning of the month.
 Fruit left on the tree will continue to ripen.
 Most grapefruit should be ready for harvest by Christmas.